dorjeduck/mojo-dictionary-benchmarks/README.md

 ![Chart](./results/benchmarks.png)

-## Contributing
+Contributing

-Feel free to open issues or submit pull requests if you'd like to add more benchmarks, improve the current ones, or any other suggestions.
+Contributions are welcome!
+If you'd like to add new benchmarks, enhance the current ones, or any suggestions, please open an issue or submit a pull request.

 ## Changelog